aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 <iframe width="720" height="405" src="https://www.youtube-nocookie.com/embed/NWoC5FTSt7s?si=AG2qpLJbxCkyiLma&amp;controls=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </center>

-During the creation process, you should use the schema generated in the previous step when prompted for an OpenAPI specification.
+During the creation process, you should use the schema [previously generated](#generating-openapi-schemas) when prompted for an OpenAPI specification.

 ## Advanced

 ### Accessing custom request fields

-The event sent by Agents for Amazon Bedrock into your Lambda function contains a number of extra event fields, exposed in the `app.current_event` field.
+The event sent by Agents for Amazon Bedrock into your Lambda function contains a [number of extra event fields](#request_fields_table), exposed in the `app.current_event` field.

 ???+ note "Why is this useful?"
 	You can for instance identify new conversations (`session_id`) or store and analyze entire conversations (`input_text`).